 OCD statistics report the ratio for children, in this case, is one in 100.
 The research implies some changes in the brain may be the reason for the illness.

-14. According to one study, OCD ranks very high on the list of disabling illness.
+14. According to one study, OCD ranks very high on the list of disabling illnesses.

 If you know that only bipolar disorder and drug addiction come before OCD, then you can understand how serious the issue is.
 Even moderate OCD cases show dysfunction equalling severe cases of some other mental disorders.

-15. Anxiety stats tell us the most common age to develop panic disorder (PD) is between 20-24 years old.
+15. Anxiety statistics tell us the most common age to develop the panic disorder (PD) is between 20-24 years old.

 College years can clearly be stressful for some people.
 A negligible number of cases occurs in childhood or late adulthood.

 16. A person experiencing a panic attack does not necessarily suffer from panic disorder.